efiwa/redis-inventory/README.md

 ```

 It also can render sunburst diagrams to visualize it:

 ```bash
 $ redis-inventory inventory <redis-url> --output=chart --maxChildren=100
 ```

 [![Full sunburst diagram](docs/images/diagram1000.png)](docs/images/diagram.png)

 Read more about [usage](docs/usage.md)

+NOTE: in order to use the inventory command you must replace the redis password placeholder (search for `"<redis-password-here>"`) with an actual password and (re-)build (`go build -o redis-inventory main.go`)

 ## Installation